 Head of Finance & Control: Robert Buizer.

-Estate & Facilities is responsible for facilities, ICT and accommodation in the central zone of the Utrecht Science Park.
+Housing & Technology Services is responsible for facilities, ICT and accommodation in the central zone of the Utrecht Science Park.

-Head of Estate & Facilities for central zone: Miranda van Heesch.
+Head of Housing & Technology Services for central zone: Miranda van Heesch.

 Human Resources advises managers and supervisors on personnel & organisation policy.